The Voices of the Punan Batu

 We observed how the tribe's resources were diverted toward gathering raw materials from the rainforest, which were then traded for minimal returns.
 Rather than relying on their traditional practices of hunting and foraging for their sustenance, they had become dependent on this unequal exchange, further reinforcing their subjugation.

-This proclaimed leader ship over the Punan Batu appears to stem from the leader’s ancestral connection to the former Sultanate of Bulungan, which historically exerted control over the Punan people and monopolized forest resources in northeastern Borneo.
+This proclaimed leadership over the Punan Batu appears to stem from the leader’s ancestral connection to the former Sultanate of Bulungan, which historically exerted control over the Punan people and monopolized forest resources in northeastern Borneo.
 His family, particularly an older relative named Prince Har, maintained authority over the Punan Batu, even treating them almost as servants, and imposed strict limitations on their movement, preventing them from leaving the forest.
 This legacy of control has continued, and the self-proclaimed leader, apparently in his late 60s, seems to claim leadership based on this historical relationship.

 The Punan Batu, who are highly dependent on the forest for survival, might recognize such an authority due to this historical power structure, despite it no longer being officially in place.
 However, there are also concerns that the leader exploits the Punan Batu for personal gain, especially given the high-value resources like wood, birds' nests and honey that are harvested from the forest for him.